CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store and share our code as it is cloud based.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+To save the changes you have made to the file or repo.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio Code - VSC

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what changes you made and give clear description of what you have done/changed.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+The Git Cheatsheet or the site support or desktop app support or by asking in Slack.